FarisIftikharAlfarisi/pm-app/README.md

 </p>

 SIMAPRO is an integrated system designed to manage the entire lifecycle of construction projects, from planning to completion.
-It is specifically tailored to meet the needs of construction companies in monitoring project progress, managing resources, and optimizing procurement processes.
+It is specifically tailored to meet the needs of construction companies in monitoring project progress, managing resources, and optimizing procurement processes. **This system was developed as part of the Supply Chain Management course project** for the Informatics Engineering study program at Universitas Komputer Indonesia.

 ---